hsf-training/analysis-essentials/git/09-conflict.md

 {% keypoints "Key Points" %}
-- "Conflicts occur when two or more people change the same file(s) at the same time."
+- Conflicts occur when two or more people change the same file(s) at the same time.
-- "The version control system does not allow people to overwrite each other's changes blindly, but highlights conflicts so that they can be resolved."
+- The version control system does not allow people to overwrite each other's changes blindly, but highlights conflicts so that they can be resolved.
 {% endkeypoints %}

 {% right %} [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode) - Based on [git-novice](https://github.com/swcarpentry/git-novice) © 2016–2017 Software Carpentry Foundation {% endright %}